With the end of the financial year fast approaching, it’s time to take stock of where your business has been, and where it’s going.

 Each of these examples demonstrates that scaling your marketing can have very impressive results.

-That leaves one key question:
+That leaves one key question…

 How do you do it?

-The average business spends 11.1% of its revenue on marketing:
+The average business spends 11.3% of its revenue on marketing:

-Key stakeholders often only see marketing as a cost.
+Key stakeholders often only see this money in the costs/expenses bucket.
 Your aim is to establish marketing as a revenue driver for the company.
 To ensure that happens, you have to start at the end goal.

 This leaves you with a marketing budget of $150,000 for the year.

 With a concrete number of expenses in place, you can build a marketing campaign to reach or exceed the revenue target.

 The biggest advantage of this percentage system is that it scales over time.
 As your sales grow, so too does the amount of money that you spend on marketing.
 The percentage stays the same, but the dollar amount keeps going up.